envoyproxy/nighthawk/source/server/README.md

 ### Dynamic Delay

-The Dynamic Delay interprets the `oneof_delay_options` part in the [ResponseOptions proto](/api/server/response_options.proto).
+The Dynamic Delay interprets the `DynamicDelayConfiguration` for startup configuration, and the `oneof_delay_options` part in the [ResponseOptions proto](/api/server/response_options.proto) for `x-nighthawk-test-server-config`.
 If specified, it can be used to:

 - Configure a static delay via `static_delay`.
 - Configure a delay which linearly increase as the number of active requests grows, representing a simplified model of an overloaded server, via `concurrency_based_linear_delay`.